 Links to the BCH in all six United Nations (UN) official languages are provided in the top left corner of the Home page.

-A Sign In link for registered users (to access the management centre) and a link to Sign up for an Account (for new users to request a BCH account) are positioned in the top right corner.
+A Sign In link for registered users (to access the management centre and other areas with limited access) and a link to Sign up for an Account (for new users to request a BCH account) are positioned in the top right corner.

 Below these links you will find the title of the Biosafety Clearing-House and a link in the centre to the website of the Convention on Biological Diversity.